The contact process with fitness on random trees: Finite stars

 If we modify the chain so that the infection rate is 0 when the number of infected leaves is $\geq L$, then we can couple the number of infected leaves to a process $(Y_t)_{t \geq 0}$ with the following dynamics

-so that the process $(Y_t)$ stays below the number of infected leaves (ignoring times when the centre is not infected) as long as the original process has not hit the state $(0,0)$ yet.
+so that the process $(Y_t)_{t\ge 0}$ stays below the number of infected leaves (ignoring times when the centre is not infected) as long as the original process has not hit the state $(0,0)$ yet.
 For convenience, we do not stop the process after hitting a state below $0$ and instead we are careful to apply the coupling only up to the hitting of $(0,0)$.

-The following lemma allows to show that $|\Lambda_t^0|$ hits level $L$ before the process dies out with high probability.
+The following lemma shows that $|\Lambda_t^0|$ hits level $L$ before the process dies out with high probability.
 Also, we show that the first time $(Y_t)$ hits $L$ has small expectation.
 Our result is similar to \cite[Lemma 2.5]{huang2018contact} and \cite[Lemma 2.3]{chatterjee2009contact}, however we need to adapt their arguments to give useful estimates also for large fitness.

 To formalize these statements, denote for the original chain for any $A \geq 0$,

 Moreover, for $(Y_t)$ define for $A \geq 0$,